 Conclusion

 Before the pandemic, net employment losses were concentrated in middle-wage manufacturing and some office work, owing to automation, while low- and high-wage jobs grew.
 Almost all low-wage people who lost their jobs could shift into other low-wage jobs, such as retail or home healthcare.
-We now expect that practically all growth in labor demand will occur in high-wage jobs due to the pandemic’s impact on low-wage jobs.
+We now expect that practically all growth in labor demand will occur in high-wage jobs, due to the pandemic’s impact on low-wage jobs.
 To avoid job loss, Low-wage workers are expected to transition to higher-wage jobs that can only be acquired with different skills.

 Pragna solutions has been an active recruiter before and amidst different stages of the pandemic.
 There has been subsequent increase of remote job post since 2019.
-In fact, most companies are promising permanent remote jobs.
+In fact, most companies are promising permanent remote recruiting jobs.
 Therefore, it won’t be wrong to infer that remote job is the irreversible reality that will exist even after the pandemic ceases.
 Similarly, remote recruiting has adapted to the transformation.
 Pragna solution provides AI enabled recruitment solution so that our clients can harness the power of job board even if it is for remote jobs.